Here’s Exactly How You Should Clean Your Car’s Interior

 Time to break out the vacuum, but not where you think.
 Don’t start by vacuuming the carpet when you decide to clean your car interior; you’ll just end up pushing dirt back on when you clean the seats and other areas, according to Family Handyman.
 Instead, start by attacking the dashboard, door panels, and console with your vacuum.
 This will pick up any debris sitting on top.

 How to clean door jambs

 Now take a look at the doorjamb, the area where your car door connects to the body of the car.
 “Door jambs are one of the first parts of a car you see when you get in, so keep them clean,” Newman tells TODAY.
 By using a cotton cloth to rub mild polish into the area, you’ll not only make the area look nicer, but also add oils to keep it from getting too dry, according to Popular Mechanics.

 To get dust and dirt off your dashboard and door insides, start by wiping the vinyl with a rag, suggests auto repair company Your Mechanic.
 Then spritz a microfiber cloth with vinyl cleaner and wipe down the surface, getting rid of the excess with a dry cloth.
 Just avoid the steering wheel, because vinyl cleaner can make it slippery and hard to hold onto.
 Don’t forget to hit the pockets in your door by de-cluttering and vacuuming.
 See if you’re doing any of these things that you shouldn’t do in your car.

 How to wash your windows

 When you roll down your windows, you might notice a buildup of dirt toward the top—don’t forget to hit those edges when you wipe down your windows and mirrors, suggests Family Handyman.
-You can also try this cool trick for using club soda to clean a windshield and use these other tips to avoid window cleaning problems.
+You can also try this cool trick for using club soda to clean a windshield.

 How to clean car seats